 In the previous post, we discussed the importance of site performance and how to go about improving it.
-In this post we're going to focus specifically on auditing for Mobile Readiness.
+For this one, we’re focusing on Mobile Readiness.

 According to data from Statista, the share of U.S. mobile retail commerce (m-commerce) sales will surpass 50% by 2021.

-For some segments of ecommerce companies, mobile is already the dominant traffic and revenue source.
-Just take a look at Shopify's number from Black Friday Cyber Monday sales back in 2017:
+For many segments of ecommerce companies, mobile is already the dominant traffic and revenue source.
+Here are Shopify's number from Black Friday Cyber Monday sales back in 2017:

-- Bounce Rate, Pageviews per Session, or Session Duration are significantly worse on mobile than desktop
+- Bounce Rate, Pageviews per Session, or Session Duration are noticeably worse on mobile than desktop

 - Customers are signing up as leads or adding to cart, but not completing the purchase